apache/phoenix-connectors/phoenix5-spark3/README.md

 * Basic support for column and predicate pushdown using the Data Source API
 * The Data Source API does not support passing custom Phoenix settings in configuration, you must create the DataFrame or RDD directly if you need fine-grained configuration.
-* No support for aggregate or distinct functions (http://phoenix.apache.org/phoenix_mr.html)
+* No support for aggregate or distinct functions [Phoenix MR](http://phoenix.apache.org/phoenix_mr.html)

 ## Limitations of the Spark3 connector comapred to the Spark2 Connector